86 per cent of Irish women experience hurtful comments about their fertility

 Over 86 per cent of women have experienced a hurtful comment from a close friend or family member regarding their fertility or family status, according to a recent survey carried out by Sims IVF and Rotunda IVF.

-To tie in with Fertility Awareness Week, which also marks the launch of the #BeKindWithYourWords campaign, Sims IVF and Rotunda IVF are raising awareness about the effects our words can have on those going through fertility treatment or feeling under pressure to start a family.
+Sims IVF and Rotunda IVF recently conducted research to raise awareness about the effects our words can have on those going through fertility treatment or feeling under pressure to start a family.

 Some other notable results showed that only two per cent of those surveyed believe that people in Ireland (in general) have a good understanding of fertility treatment and that 97 per cent think that their mental health is affected during treatment